Transit-Community Center Project

 THE PUBLIC BENEFIT

-The Transit-Community Center will provide employment opportunities
+The Transit-Community Center provided employment opportunities for

 asset to the citizens of Mason County.

-This project will enhance local efforts to coordinate
+This project enhances local efforts to coordinate

 community transportation resources and reduce duplicative trips